-- E treaty traders and treaty investors: Initially given a two years’ stay.
+- E treaty traders and treaty investors: No maximum; initially given a two-year stay.
 Extensions can be authorized in two-year increments.

 - F academic students: Duration of status (D/S), meaning for as long as you remain enrolled, full-time, in an educational program at an approved school; are making normal progress toward completing your course of study; and are in compliance with all the terms of your F-1 status.
 You’re allowed a 60-day grace period to prepare to leave the United States.
 No extension application needed.

 - H-1B temporary workers in specialty occupations and distinguished fashion models: Depends on the validity period of the labor condition application and the proposed period of employment, plus a period of up to ten days before the validity period of the H-1B petition begins and ten days after it ends.
-Most H-1B workers are initially granted a three years’ stay.
+Most H-1B workers are initially granted up to a three-year stay.
 Extensions are allowed up to a maximum total stay of six years (with exceptions, notably for persons who are seeking permanent residence through the job).
 After getting your H-1B, any time you spend outside the U.S. is added on to and extends your three years.

-- H-1C registered nurses: Only until your current visa expires.
+- H-1C registered nurses: Three-year maximum.
 No extensions allowed.

 - H-2A temporary agricultural workers: Depends on the validity period of the labor certification and the proposed period of employment, plus ten days before the beginning of the approved H-2A petition and 30 days following the expiration of the approved petition.
 Initial maximum of 12 months, with extensions of up to a year possible, limited by an overall maximum of three years.

 - H-3 trainees: The length of the proposed training program, plus up to ten days before and after the start and end dates.
 If the initial program was designed to last for a shorter period than this but has been continued, the employer may request an extension from USCIS, up to the maximum authorized stay, which is two years (or 18 months for a special education exchange program).

 - I representatives of foreign information media: “Duration of status” (D/S), meaning you can remain in the U.S. for the length of your assignment.

 - J exchange visitors: Depends on the type of program or appointment.
 Sometimes duration of status (D/S).
 Thirty days added to beginning and end of program.
-The maximum total time in J-l scholar status equal to five years, and that for short-term scholars no more than six months.
+The maximum total time in J-1 scholar status is five years, and no more than six months for short-term scholars.
 Extensions allowed only in exceptional cases.